eclipse-archived/ceylon-lang.org/blog/2015-04-19-observable.md

 <!-- try: -->
     shared default {Element&Type*} narrow<Type>()
             => { for (elem in this) if (is Type elem) elem };

+That is, if we have a stream of `Element`s, and we call `narrow<Type>()`, explicitly passing an arbitrary type `Type`, then we get back a stream of all elements of the original stream which are instances of `Type`.
+This is, naturally, a stream of `Element&Type`s.

 Now, finally, if we define an instance of `Observable`: